erikkroes/erikkroes-nl/src/blog/what-do-color-contrast-ratio-s-mean.md

 We get red, yellow, green, cyan, blue and magenta.
 They're evenly spaced on the hue-scale.
 They are not, however, evenly scaled in contrast.
 Where red a nice 3.0, 4.5 and 7.0, yellow is 1.1, 1.2 and 2.1.
 Much lower numbers!
 So the L-value is the same, but the contrast isn't.
 Blue is much like the opposite of yellow in this case with contrasts of 4.8, 9.3 and 12.4.
 Where the darkest yellow is not contrasty enough (according to WCAG) for large text (it's less than 3.0), the lightest blue is dark enough (more than 4.5) for small text even!

-Check out all the contrast ratio's in this table.
+Check out all the contrast ratios in this table.

 | Red | Yellow | Green | Cyan | Blue | Magenta |
 | --- | --- | --- | --- | --- | --- |